brandongregory/dndhelp/src/5e-character-creation/class-playstyles.md

 ### Pop Culture Examples of Druids

+- [Doric from _Dungeons & Dragons: Honor Among Thieves_](https://www.youtube.com/watch?v=_EVRaNF4XnY) - This is literally a Dungeons & Dragons character, but Doric is a Circle of the Moon Druid, and she makes this look _good_.
 - [Layla from _Sky High_](https://www.youtube.com/watch?v=MPmFZKrZ-mU) - An unassuming nature-lover who's secretly a badass when the need arises, Layla is a great concept for a Druid.
-- [Doric from _Dungeons & Dragons: Honor Among Thieves_](https://www.youtube.com/watch?v=_EVRaNF4XnY) - This is literally a Dungeons & Dragons character, but Doric is a Circle of the Moon Druid, and she makes this look _good_.
+- [Poison Ivy from DC](https://www.youtube.com/watch?v=A98aG1MLJ0c) - Self-proclaimed eco-terrorist Poison Ivy uses nature powers to fight others, making her a textbook Druid.
 - [Solas from _Dragon Age: Inquisition_](/dnd-in-pop-culture/dragon-age/dai-solas/) - This lone wolf mage has powerful support and control options and can traverse through dreams, making him a great fit for the Circle of Dreams Druid.